-We have reviewed the accompanying condensed consolidated interim statement of financial position of Bankpozitif Kredi ve Kalkınma Bankası Anonim Şirketi ("the Bank") and its subsidiaries (collectively "the Group") as at 31 March 2011 and the related condensed consolidated interim statements of income, comprehensive income, changes in equity and cash flows for the three-month period then ended ("the consolidated interim financial information").
-Management is responsible for the preparation and presentation of this condensed consolidated interim financial information in accordance with International Financial Reporting Standard IAS 34 Interim Financial Reporting.
+We have reviewed the accompanying condensed consolidated statement of financial position of Bankpozitif Kredi ve Kalkınma Bankası Anonim Şirketi (the "Bank") and its subsidiaries (collectively the "Group") as at 30 September 2011, the condensed consolidated statements of income and comprehensive income, changes in equity and cash flows for the nine-month period then ended, and notes to the interim financial information ("the condensed consolidated interim financial information").
+Management is responsible for the preparation and presentation of this condensed consolidated interim financial information in accordance with International Financial Reporting Standard IAS 34, "Interim Financial Reporting".
 Our responsibility is to express a conclusion on this condensed consolidated interim financial information based on our review.